 Unlike concrete driveways, asphalt driveways require occasional maintenance.
+As a the leading driveway sealcoating company in San Jose we can help with preserving and protecting your driveway.
 That being said, there are a few notable signs that indicate it’s time to seal coat your driveway paving:

 The team here at EarthTek takes great care to provide excellence in customer service and completed projects.
 Because of this, we only work with high-quality materials and take steps to work within your schedule.
 Regarding customer service, we’ve been told time and again that we stand above the rest in a number of situations, including:

 A driveway that doesn’t undergo sealcoating can drastically drop the lifespan of the asphalt.
-In fact, if you never sealcoat, you can see the life of your driveway drop from around 30 years to a mere 10.
+The In fact, if you never sealcoat, you can see the life of your driveway drop from around 30 years to a mere 10.
+While we enjoy milder weather in San Jose, your asphalt still takes a beating, which can cause your driveway to fail prematurely.
 This starts with oxidation of the top layer, leading to a dry, brittle surface.
 That inevitably leads to those aforementioned cracks as well as noticeable gravel, chipped rocks, and other aggregate materials coming loose.

 Over time, the asphalt breaks down without sealcoating because water works its way through cracks in the aging asphalt into the base.
 Once water has worked its way into your driveway’s base layers, those lower materials can shift and settle in unpredictable ways.
 That causes much larger cracks and can potentially lead to potholes in your asphalt and/or an unsightly “alligator cracking” appearance.
 If you allow your driveway paving to get to this point, fully replacement (very costly) is you only option.